-Everyone knows that source code files belong in a version control system... but databases aren't typically stored in easily-versioned files.
+Everyone knows that source code belongs in a version control system... but databases aren't typically stored in easily-versioned files.
 A significant portion of code is left unsecured simply because committing it takes too much time, too much work.

 Open SQL Server Management Studio and connect to a SQL Server instance.
 Right-click on your database in the Object Explorer pane and select "Connect to Version Control".
 This will open the "Connect Database to Version Control" dialog.

-After clicking OK you will be prompted for user credentials to your version control system.
+After clicking OK you will be prompted to log in and grant VersionSQL access.

 That's it!
 Your database is now connected to source control.
 Continue on to check in your database scripts.